Mary-Far8/Skills-Tracker/README.md

 - [ ] Add a GUI front-end (tkinter)
 - [ ] Add progress visualization / charts
 - [ ] Export progress history to CSV

----
-*This project is part of my ongoing journey toward becoming a software/AI engineer.*